mununki/gqlmerge/README.md

 - Fast, blasing fast
 - Find `*.graphql` and `*.gql` files in recursive way
+- Merge and stitch schema from several directories
 - CLI to use in shell or script

 ## How to use